-Thomas F. and Elizabeth Taft Distinguished Professor in Environmental Law; Director, Center for Law, Environment, Adaptation, and Resources (CLEAR)
+Thomas F. and Elizabeth Taft Distinguished Professor in Environmental Law; Director, Center for Climate, Energy, Environment & Economics (CE3)

 - B.A., Chemistry and Mathematics (magna cum laude, Phi Beta Kappa), Vanderbilt University (1985)

-Victor B. Flatt is the Tom & Elizabeth Taft Distinguished Professor in Environmental Law, the Director of the Center for Law, Environment, Adaptation, and Resources (CLEAR), and the Co-director of the North Carolina Coastal Resources Law, Planning, and Policy Center.
+Victor B. Flatt is the Tom & Elizabeth Taft Distinguished Professor in Environmental Law, the Co-Director of the Center for Climate, Energy, Environment & Economics (CE3), and the Co-Director of the North Carolina Coastal Resources Law, Planning, and Policy Center.
 He also has an appointment as a Distinguished Scholar in Carbon Markets and Carbon Trading at the Global Energy Management Institute at the University of Houston's Bauer College of Business where he lectures on regulatory risks to the energy industry, and is a member scholar of the Center for Progressive Reform.
 Flatt teaches courses in environmental law, energy law, natural resources, interagency environmental cooperation, international environmental law, climate change, and the practice of environmental markets.
 In the summer, he has taught the Alaska Natives and Environmental Law course in Anchorage, Alaska, which focuses on the intersection of Alaska Native Law, Resource Extraction Law, the Endangered Species Act, and Environmental Law.